 We are currently a majority-white organizing group and an affiliate of Showing Up for Racial Justice (SURJ).
 We welcome all people to join our work, and we strive to maintain strong accountable relationships with people of color-led organizations.

 We recognize the important role white folks have in educating our/themselves and taking action to end racism and work towards liberation for all people.
 Living in predominantly white communities and predominantly white states, it is imperative for us to build relationships within white communities that use our collective power and privilege to support and uplift people of color organizing and people of color communities, voices, and experiences.

 “If you have come here to help me, then you are wasting your time…But if you have come because your liberation is bound up with mine, then let us work together.”

 –Lilla Watson, Murri (Australian indigenous) visual artist, activist, and academic

-Praxis means learning while doing.
-We resist perfectionism, which is characteristic of white supremacist culture.
+We resist perfectionism, which is characteristic of white supremacist culture and tends to lead to inaction and shame.
 We know that we will make mistakes, and that we cannot delay action until we feel 100% ready to be sure of getting it right.
 Instead we strive for action that is “good enough” – that has an overall positive impact, and in which the inevitable missteps that occur are ones we can correct and learn from to strengthen our work and the movement.

 We embrace a diversity of tactics, knowing that all tools, tactics and styles have their pros and cons, and that different situations call for different creative responses.
 We learn from each experience and adapt to improve our ability to choose the best tactic for the next unique situation.